stinoga/columnus/README.md

 Note: This uses the layout class naming, taken from [SMACSS](http://smacss.com/).

 Special thanks to the Foundation crew.
 Their code rocks, and was the inspiration for this simple grid system.
+Read more on the Foundation grid [here](http://foundation.zurb.com/docs/components/grid.html).